-Earlier in the week our Associate had also received some positive feed back.
-He is just putting the finishing touches to a large Working Drawing Package associated with an apartment scheme for a commercial client in London and after weeks of working, sent over some very detailed finalised information.
+Earlier in the week, our Associate had also received some positive feedback.
+He is just putting the finishing touches on a large Working Drawing Package associated with an apartment scheme for a commercial client in London and after weeks of working, sent over some very detailed finalised information.
 This client is a man of few words so when I saw his simple email response, ‘Brilliant Drawings’, again, I was delighted.

 Midweek we received an enquiry we really couldn’t fit in just yet.
 Rather than simply dismissing the email, I provided the details of another company we can wholeheartedly recommend.
 The potential client thanked me for my time and the details but insisted they wanted to work with us no matter how long the wait.
 This interest in the practice was really refreshing as we hadn’t even discussed fees, which makes me think the client is all about service rather than price.

 Good service is really important to Walters Architects and in the last couple of years, we have really tried to improve what we can to make the client’s experiences of dealing with us all that bit better.
 So, when we receive these compliments, it makes me proud to see the team buying into the idea of providing great service and, ultimately, delivering it.
 Although I think it is important to say that good staff (and we have the best) instinctively know what good service looks like and deliver it without influence.
 If anything, the guys doing the hard work are the ones influencing the standards of the practice.